 EKG (Electrocardiogram) Cost

 Electrocardiogram recording and interpretation.
-Compare cash and insurance prices from hospitals across the US.
+Compare source-labeled prices from hospitals across the US.

 CPT Codes: 93000, 93005, 93010